Hyperopia – Long Sighted Vision

 Now John was finding that he can’t get his work done as efficiently as he’d been able to in recent years.
 John is a solicitor so he reads a lot of printed documents and spends hours on his computer every single day.

 John also reported that when he leaves the office at the end of his day that driving home feels much harder and that he can’t see as clearly for distance.
-John was surprised how much of a difference a reading prescription made to the contrast and clarity of the fine print of his legal documents.
+He was surprised how much of a difference a reading prescription made to the contrast and clarity of the fine print of his legal documents.

 I explained to John that by using his prescription reading glasses for block computer and document reading that he will work more efficiently again as his focusing system is not having to overcompensate and won’t tire quickly.